-• They can have good and bad days, which may mean that their needs are changing and their dependability can be a challenge.

-• It may be challenging for some people with psychological challenges to perform long and monotonous activities.
-A solution might be to divide the work into shorter periods with breaks and to mix different types of activities.

-• Start with more simple tasks and build up at a pace that suits the volunteer to ensure that they succeed in the role.

-• If you are considering linking people with psychological challenges with other vulnerable service users, think it through as such tasks may require a lot of emotional resilience, and it may be necessary to check with each volunteer to see if it is something they are prepared to take on.
+- They can have good and bad days, which may mean that their needs are changing and their dependability can be a challenge. - It may be challenging for some people with psychological challenges to perform long and monotonous activities.
+A solution might be to divide the work into shorter periods with breaks and to mix different types of activities. - Start with more simple tasks and build up at a pace that suits the volunteer to ensure that they succeed at the role. - If you are considering linking people with psychological challenges with other vulnerable service users, think it through as such roles may require a lot of emotional resilience, and it may be necessary to check with each volunteer to see if it is something they are prepared to take on.

-b) suitable environment, staff, and other volunteers preparation for the involvement of this target groups (if needed)
+f) Suitable environment, staff and other volunteers preparation for involvement of this target groups (if needed)

 When involving volunteers from this group, it is important that staff and other volunteers in the organization are aware that someone is facing psychological challenges.
-Otherwise, they will be seen as different and their behavior may be labeled as strange and out of place, which can lead to people making bad comments and jokes.
+Otherwise, they will be seen as different and their behaviour may possibly be labelled as strange and out of place, which can lead to people making bad comments and jokes.

-Make sure to introduce to others with the problems volunteer has and that his/her adaptation to new conditions and environment may be stressful for a volunteer.
-So, prepare your colleagues to give enough time and space to the volunteer and remind them not to behave over protective.
-Educate staff and other volunteers about accepting the needs of a new volunteer with psychological challenges.
-If they need some time and space to make connections with others in the organization, try to understand it, because they face a low level of self-esteem and self-confidence.
+Make sure to introduce to others with the problems volunteer has and that his/her adaptation to new conditions and environment may be stressful for volunteer.
+So, prepare your colleagues to give enough time and space to a volunteer and remind them not to behave over protective.

+Educate staff and other volunteers about accepting the needs of new volunteer with psychological challenges.
+If they need some time and space to make connections with others in organization, try to understand it, because they face low level of self-esteem and self-confidence.

-It can be challenging to create a safe environment where you can speak openly about the vulnerability of people with psychological problems because there may be situations in which the volunteer is uncomfortable with the company of other people or is too tired or not in the mood to communicate with others.
-However, always ensure that volunteers understand their tasks, rights, and responsibilities.
+It can be challenging to create a safe environment where you can speak openly about the vulnerability of people with psychological challenges because there may be situations in which the volunteer is uncomfortable with the company of other people or is too tired or not in the mood to communicate with others.

+However, always ensure that volunteers understand their tasks, rights and responsibilities.

-c) recruitment (where to look for the target group), who to involve, what partners
+g) Recruitment (where to look for the target group), who to involve, what partners

-To recruit volunteers from this group it may be useful to have a personal dialogue, where you can be direct in the communication about their individual opportunities and benefits of being a volunteer in your organization.
+To recruit volunteers from this group, it may be useful to have a personal dialogue, where you can be direct in the communication about their individual opportunities and benefits of being a volunteer in your organisation.

-The most direct way to recruit people with psychological challenges is to connect with people or organizations, clubs, and institutions who are working directly with that target group.
+The most direct way to recruit people with psychological challenges is to connect with persons or organisations, clubs and institutions who are working directly with that target group.

-There are many different needs to take into account, and it is, therefore, important to have an individual approach to each volunteer and their abilities and skills.
-It is crucial that the expectations of the organization and the volunteer are clear from the start so that the match between the organizations' needs and the individual interests creates the best conditions for positive experiences and progression for both parties.
+There are many different needs to take into account, and it is therefore important to have an individual approach to each volunteer and their abilities and skills.
+It is crucial that the expectations of the organisation and the volunteer are clear from the start so that the match between the organisations' needs and the individual interests creates the best conditions for positive experiences and progression for both parties.

-Here are some of the guidelines that volunteer coordinator should think of and have it in his/her mind during the interview with volunteers from this group:
+Here are some of the guidelines that volunteer coordinator should think of and have it in its mind during the interview with volunteers from this group: